-Some appeals were referred to the Lands Tribunal for Scotland and these will be listed for hearing in due course.
+Of the 4,576 appeals lodged following the 2017 Revaluation, thirty three appeals are still outstanding and have been referred to the Lands Tribunal for Scotland and these will be listed for hearing in due course.
 In April 2023 the non-domestic rating work of the Lands Tribunal for Scotland was transferred to the Upper Tribunal of the Scottish Courts and Tribunal Service.
 The Upper Tribunal have been proactive in contacting both appellants and respondents to ensure that an accurate status of each transferred appeal has been obtained.

-All appeals from the 2005 Valuation Roll have now been settled.
-These are currently with the Upper Tribunal.
-Eight appeals remain from the 2010 Valuation Roll and again these have been referred to the Upper Tribunal.
+Eight appeals (for four subjects) remain from the 2010 Valuation Roll and again these have been referred to the Upper Tribunal.

 By the end of the financial year 2021/22, 5,845 Material Change of Circumstance (MCC) appeals lodged as a result of the Covid-19 pandemic were outstanding.
 The Scottish Government legislated during 2022/23 to remove Covid as a factor in valuation post 2 April 2020.
 As a result of this legislation a number of Covid MCC appeals were withdrawn and as at May 2024 only 495 remained outstanding according to our records.
-These appeals sit with the Local Taxation Chamber (LTC) of the First Tier Tribunal.
+These appeals sat with the Local Taxation Chamber (LTC) of the First Tier Tribunal.
 During 2023/24 they wrote to all appellants to ascertain if they wished to continue with their appeal or not.
-At the present time we are awaiting the outcome of this reconciliation, we understand that there have been a number of withdrawals intimated to the LTC, the figure of 495 is likely to be overstated.
+The legislative deadline for disposal of Covid related appeals was 31 December 2024 and all appeals have now been disposed of, except for three which have been referred to the Upper Tribunal.